jcbradbury/jcbradbury.github.io/_pages/stadium-economic-impact.md

 A complete analysis should distinguish between:

-- Benefits to nearby businesses versus looses to competing local establishments
+- Benefits to nearby businesses versus losses to competing local establishments
-- Improvements within the immediate are versus net changes across the entire jurisdiction
+- Improvements within the immediate area versus net changes across the entire jurisdiction
 - Gains captured by private team owners versus returns that flow to taxpayers

 **Related research:**